roytang/blog/content/replies/2012/01/c3kceaa/index.md

 - gaming
 ---

 You are being downvoted because reddiquette states: Moderate based on quality, not opinion.
-Well-written and interesting content can be worthwhile, even if you disagree with it.\n\n
+Well-written and interesting content can be worthwhile, even if you disagree with it.